I summarize how to improve at singing for beginners in a 5 minute Youtube video: practice precision of pitch.

 A common application where you need plenty of air is for singing high notes precisely.
 A common mistake is to tense up and scrunch your face in preparation for a high note, but this reduces your air intake.
 Relaxing makes the note easier to sing.
 To increase air intake, you can reproduce a yawning sensation, the feeling of openness in the back of your throat just before you yawn.
 This raises your palate to create more space.

 The fun part about singing is that you can improve at singing by practicing whatever you what.
 You don’t have to drill scales!
-I like to practice different songs for different moods.
-I’ve found singing to be incredibily therapeutic as part of orthorexia recovery.
+I like to practice different songs for different moods, and I’ve found singing to be incredibily therapeutic.
 Accurately reproducing the pitch and lyrics of a song help me understand the artist’s emotions, which in turn helps me understand and express my own emotions.

 These concepts and practice tips have helped me significantly improve at singing in the past year.
 For comparison, here’s my first ever ukulele cover of I Will Follow You into the Dark, and here are more recent videos from my channel.
 You have to start somewhere, and I know you’ll get better over time.

 For Youtube tutorials from a professional voice coach, I highly recommend Felicia Ricci.